bfmartin/ansible-sshknownhosts/README.md

 ## Possible Future Enhancements

-- aliases: adding aliases for hosts.
-They end up in the known hosts file like this: host1,alias1,alias2 sshkey
-- as an alternative to supplying a host or list of hosts, get the list of hosts from the existing ssh_known_hosts file and re-scan for updates.
 - key: supplying the host key from a string or file instead of looking it up with the ssh-keyscan program.
-- ssh information: use configuration items for ssh used by the ssh-keyscan program such as port number, or IPv4/IPv6 addresses.
+- more options from the ssh-keyscan program such as IPv4/IPv6 addresses.
 - allow multiple key types (rsa and dsa together, for example)

 Feedback on these and other options would be appreciated.